At a Glance: IT Outage Notification Templates

 We are continuing to work on the [System Name] issue.
 Our team has [identified the root cause / narrowed down the cause / is actively investigating].

-Workaround: [Workaround] or “No workaround at this time.”
+Workaround: [Available workaround, or "No workaround is available at this time."]

 Next update: [Time]